 Initial Set Up

 To organize an effort, first choose Efforts under Manage from the admin homepage.
 This will bring you to an effort creation wizard, which will guide you through the effort creation process.

 First choose an organizing objective.
 Clicking an objective (Gather Campaigns, Target Decision Makers, etc.) will give you more information about that type of campaign.
+(NOTE: At the moment, choosing an objective doesn't have a visible impact on your resulting effort.
+If you're not sure which objective best fits your campaign, just choose the closest match.)
 When you're done, click Next.